Autodesk-Forge/design.automation-nodejs-revit.parameters.excel/README.md

 1. export Revit parameters (Door Type Parameter “Fire Rating”, and/or Door Instance Parameter “Comments”) to an excel file.
 2. Import Revit parameters (same as above) from a locally stored excel file.

-The custom button in a viewer is provided to make it easier to see the parameters value.
-You can also see the value in the default property panel as well.
+The custom button in a viewer is provided to make it easier to see the parameter values.
+You can also see the values in the default property panel as well.

 # Thumbnail